-The animal facility operated by the RIKEN BDR provides the technology, equipment and staff to enable the humane, hygienic, efficient and economical handling of large numbers of small experimental mice.
-This 24,000 cage Specific Pathogen Free (SPF) facility has the capacity to handle and care for up to 100,000 mice.
-Cutting-edge technology, such as semi-automated cage cleaning, makes it possible to maintain high standards of hygiene and sterility, minimizing the risk of outbreaks of contagion among the mouse populations.
-The facility also provides services to generate transgenic and knockout mice to specifications requested by researchers.
-(For more information, please see the Laboratory for Genetic Engineering website).
+The animal facility operated by the RIKEN BDR provides the technology and equipment to enable the humane and efficient care and breeding of large numbers of mice.
+This Specific Pathogen-Free (SPF) facility has the capacity to handle and care for up to 100,000 mice, and incorporates the use of semi-automated equipment and management systems to maintain high standards of hygiene and sterility, minimizing the risk of outbreaks of contagion among the mouse populations.

-The BDR also manages a facility for small non-human primates, including marmosets and Japanese macaques, used in the development of new methods for studies of pharmacodynamics and regenerative medicine.
+The BDR also manages a facility for small non-human primates, including marmosets and macaques, for research developing new methods for tracking the pharmacokinetics of drug compounds and for preclinical research for regenerative medicine.

 Research Aquarium Building

 The Research Aquarium Building is located next to the Developmental Biology Buildings on the Kobe Campus and provides space and basic facilities for housing and breeding aquatic organisms needed for research projects in BDR.
 The species reared include not only traditional model systems in life sciences, such as zebrafish, but also various freshwater and saltwater species that are known for their unique morphological, developmental, and metabolic characteristics.
 Maintenance and breeding of the unique array of aquatic organisms onsite provides a stable source of research materials to fulfill the BDR’s scientific missions.